Introduction

 Linux KVM vs OpenVZ are both popularly used virtualization technologies that allow you to run multiple operating systems on a single server.

-In this article, we break down the features of each virtualization technology, and concisely explained the key differences between them.
+In this article, we break down the features of each virtualization technology and concisely explain the key differences between them.

 After reading this article, you should be able to know exactly which of these two technologies you need based on a use case.